brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

   - crisis
 eleventyExcludeFromCollections: false
 ---
-I like many others are concerned about what I’m reading and experiencing.
-The information together with my own daily ‘experiences’ seem to confirm that our current ‘climate crisis’ is actually a thing.
+Like many others, I am concerned about what I read and experience.
+The information, coupled with my own daily observations, seems to confirm the existence of our current climate crisis.

-But there are others that maintain there isn’t a crisis.
-That the mainstream information isn’t getting it right.
-That the data isn’t being represented truthfully and responsibly.
-That man’s effect on our climate is negligible and of no real effect.
-These people say that governing bodies like the IPCC are primarily a megaphone for the political agendas of countries and other powerful interests.
+However, there are others who argue that there is no crisis at all.
+They claim that the mainstream information is incorrect, and that the data is not being presented truthfully or responsibly.
+According to them, human impact on our climate is insignificant and inconsequential.
+These individuals believe that organizations like the IPCC primarily serve as a platform for the political agendas of countries and other powerful interests.

-This can all seem really bamboozling for people like myself that are just asking for straight up facts.
-And if there aren’t any, then tell us that as well.
-Again, it seems those that lord it over us &mdash; (those that declare their expert status and demand they’re listened to) &mdash; have contributed to a dumbing-down effect.
-Where people like myself are left wondering whether it’s possible to make up our own minds about something.
-Whether we’re capable of researching, analysing and critiquing the available information and coming up with our own conclusions.
+For someone like me who simply seeks straightforward facts, this can be extremely bewildering.
+If there are no concrete answers, then we should be told that as well.
+It seems that those in authoritative positions — (aka the self-proclaimed experts who demand to be heard) — have contributed to a culture of intellectual complacency.
+This leaves people like me questioning whether it is still possible to form our own opinions.
+Whether we're capable of researching, analysing, and critiquing the available information to draw our own conclusions.

-I’ve been trying to do just that for a few years now and find it hard to lift my head above my own fears and anxieties on this climate crisis matter and in particular what it may mean for my children and potential grandchildren.
-It can be difficult to see ‘clearly’ through lenses that are filtered with these fears and concerns.
+I have been attempting to do just that for a few years now.
+However, it is challenging to rise above my own fears and anxieties regarding the climate crisis, especially when considering the potential implications for my children and future grandchildren.
+It becomes difficult to see things clearly when our perspectives are clouded by these fears and concerns.

-It’s also a very lonely place as it’s not a popular subject to talk about with family and friends.
-I have found it all but impossible to find others that are willing to dialog, discuss and debate climate issues and what it may mean for us.
-It’s fraught with triggers that can end up shipwrecking relationships.
+Furthermore, it is a lonely journey because discussing this topic with family and friends isn't the most popular of topics.
+Finding individuals willing to engage in a genuine dialogue, to discuss and debate climate issues and their potential impact on us, is nearly impossible.
+Such conversations often become triggers that can strain relationships.

-So, one ends up keeping it to themselves and walking a lonely road.
-That’s been my story and it’s not been a completely healthy one.
+As a result, we tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
+This has been my personal experience, and it hasn't been entirely healthy.